 This account reflects the statutory requirements for the Epsom and Ewell Borough Council, as the billing Authority, to maintain a separate Collection Fund.
-The Fund shows the transactions in relation to the Council Tax and Non-Domestic Rates, and sets out the way in which these have been distributed to the General Fund and the Surrey County Council and the police authority (the preceptors).
-The council tax is the means of raising income from local residents to pay for council services.
+The Fund shows the transactions in relation to the Council Tax and Non-Domestic Rates, and sets out the way in which these have been distributed between the General Fund, Surrey County Council and Surrey Police Authority (the preceptors).
+Council Tax is the means of raising income from local residents to pay for council services.
+Under the new Business Rate Retention Scheme local authorities retain 40% of income collected on local Business Rates.
+Of the remainder, 50% is passed over to the Government and 10% to the County.
+This account sets out the income and the shares between the preceptors.